saurabhpandit/express-ci-boilerplate/README.md

 2. Logging has not been implemented
 3. Use process managers has not been considered
 4. eslint has not been configured for this repo
+5. Add models and controllers to directory structure